La Rinconada is one of the highest towns accessible by car

-La Rinconada is a high mountain town at an elevation of 5.130m (16,830ft) above the sea level, located at the foot of a rapidly retreating glacier in the Peruvian Andes barely 20 km (13 mi) west of the Bolivian border.
-It’s one of the highest elevation human habitation in the world.
+La Rinconada is a small mining town at an elevation of 5.130m (16,830ft) above the sea level, located in the Ananea District, San Antonio de Putina Province, in Puno region of Peru.
+It’s one of the highest towns accessible by car on Earth.

 Where is La Rinconada, the highest permanent settlement in America?

 Set high in the Peruvian Andes barely 20 km (13 mi) west of the Bolivian border, at the foot of a rapidly retreating glacier, the town, known as "Devil's Paradise", is located near a gold mine, in the Janca region.

 How long is the road to La Rinconada in Peru?